z-prize/prize-mobile-msm/README.md

 The provided test harness template includes an implementation for the benchmarking procedure described above, and should be used by competitors as a reference.

-All trials for the final judging will be conducted on a single target device, at full charge, plugged in, and placed in airplane mode.
+All trials for the final judging will be conducted on a single target device, at full charge, in airplane mode, and placed in a temperature controlled environment.
 All reasonable efforts will be made to ensure a consistent judging environment for all submissions.

 ## Prize Allocation